The New Human Rights Movement

 Although it achieved some popular success, by the mid-1930s popular interest in Technocracy was waning.
 However, the mantle was taken up again by social theorists like R. Buckminster Fuller (Nine Chains to the Moon, 1938), Paolo Soleri (the inventor of the “arcology”), Jacques Fresco (of Venus Project fame), and Joseph himself.
 The great strength of Technocracy is its plan to replace business and politics with humane scientific planning, but the obvious abuses of communism and fascism brought collectivism into disrepute, and the word is now virtually synonymous with a nightmarish scenario of state-sponsored scientific terrorism, popularized in the 1927 film, Metropolis.

 In order for a revolutionary ideology to prove its mettle, it must do three things.
 First, it must demonstrate that capitalism is an irrefragably broken system that must of necessity be replaced for the general good of the planet and humanity.
 Reform is not possible.
 Second, it must describe an alternative system that is demonstrably stable and superior to the existing and any other alternative system, including a detailed and convincing explanation of how such a system would operate without falling into its own brand of dystopia.
 Finally, third – it must indicate how the existing system will transition to the superior system without falling into yet another brand of dystopia.
+In other words, the medicine can’t be worse than the cure.

 The second and third points are the great sticking points for all revolutionary projects.
 Marxists, for instance, opine that the new society will emerge out of the past by a process of historical determinism.
 Therefore, they refuse to discuss when or how the new society will be organized, denouncing any such talk as fascist.
 The future will organize itself.
 How this differs from libertarianism I do not know, and such Marxists as I have met seem to have many of the same failings as the establishment but in reverse.
 As a result of such wilful myopia, when they get into power Marxists have no model to guide their actions going forward, with the results that we have seen in the USSR and still see in China and elsewhere.